kubernetes-sigs/kustomize/demos/mySql.md

 `kustomize.yaml` should have updated value of namePrefix field:

 > ```
-> apiVersion: manifest.k8s.io/v1alpha1
-> ....
 > namePrefix: prod-
-> objectAnnotations:
->  note: This is a example annotation
 > ```

 This `namePrefix` directive adds _prod-_ to all